MV Norderney: History

-Stranding of the Norderney
+Stranding

 During a severe storm on 2 April 1973 at 20:54 hours the anchors of the Nordeney didn't hold and the vessel was drifting.
 As the ship had no engines she drifted towards the coast at Scheveningen and around 23:30 she ran aground high up the beach of Scheveningen.
 The crew was already taken off-board by the KNRM lifeboat Bernard van Leer.

-Just before the crew left the ship they removed the crystals from the radio-transmitter so that the Norderney was legally not being a radio-ship (as that would have been against the law in the Netherlands).
+Just before the crew left the ship they removed the crystals from the radio-transmitter so that Norderney was legally not being a radio-ship (as that would have been against the law in the Netherlands).

 The ship stranded high up on the beach and it took until 7 April before they managed to turn the ship and get the bow pointing towards the sea.
 It had already been planned to organise a large demonstration on the Binnenhof in The Hague to convince members of parliament not to support new legislation that would outlaw off-shore radio stations.
 In support of this Radio Veronica needed to be on air during the demonstration the management of Veronica accepted an offer from competitor Radio Caroline to use her ship and transmitter if Veronica assisted in repairing the equipment on board of the ship Mi-Amigo.

-In the early hours of 18 April, exactly the day of the planned demonstration in The Hague, tugboats managed to get the Norderney back afloat and she was brought back to her original position, some 6 nautical miles from the coast - just outside the territorial waters.
-At around 16:00 that day the Norderney was back in service and Radio Veronica could be received via her own frequency on the 538 meter-band as well as on 259 meter via the transmitter of Radio Caroline.
+In the early hours of 18 April, exactly the day of the planned demonstration in The Hague, tugboats managed to get Norderney back afloat and she was brought back to her original position, some 6 nautical miles from the coast - just outside the territorial waters.
+At around 16:00 that day, Norderney was back in service and Radio Veronica could be received via her own frequency on the 538 meter-band as well as on 259 meter via the transmitter of Radio Caroline.